Arthur Streeton: Sydney and travels inland

+Sydney Harbour inspired many of Streeton's most poetic Symbolist paintings, a number of which infuse the Australian landscape with mythological subjects.
+The city also spurred his interest in the decorative arts as he painted on fans, furniture, musical instruments and other objects.
+The influence of Japanese art, such as kakemono (hung scrolls), is evidenced in the extreme vertical formats and compositional elements he favoured around this time.

+In 1893, Streeton wrote in Sydney's Daily Telegraph criticising a proposal by a mining company to develop a colliery on the shores of Sydney Harbor, which would necessitate the cutting down of a great many gum trees.
+His letter, which came to be known as "Streeton's shriek", read in part:

+The letter helped raise public alarm over the proposal, and in 1895, Streeton painted Cremorne pastoral, his largest harbour composition, as "an elegiac image of what [he] believed would be lost" if the project went head.
+When it went on exhibition later that year, the Art Gallery of New South Wales acquired the work and publicly endorsed Streeton's protests.
+The government, in the face of mounting backlash, was forced to abandon the mining project.
+Cremorne pastoral's status as an environmental protest painting is considered groundbreaking in Australian art history.

+Overseas and life in England

 In 1897 Streeton sailed for London on the Polynesian, stopping at Port Said before continuing on via Cairo and Naples.
 He held an exhibition at the Royal Academy in 1900 and became a member of the Chelsea Arts Club in 1903.
 Although he had developed a considerable reputation in Australia, he failed to achieve the same success in England.
 His trips to London were financed by the sales of his paintings at home in Australia.

 His time in England reinforced a strong sense of patriotism towards the British Empire and, like many, anticipated the coming war with Germany with some enthusiasm.
-In 1906, Streeton returned to Australia and completed some paintings at Mount Macedon in February 1907 while staying with his patrons the Pinschofs at Hohe Warte.These included the notable five feet by three feet Australia Felix (a view from Mt.
+In 1906, Streeton returned to Australia and completed some paintings at Mount Macedon in February 1907 while staying with his patrons the Pinschofs at Hohe Warte.
+These included the notable five feet by three feet Australia Felix (a view from Mt.
 Toorong) and a number of other smaller paintings.

-He returned to London in October.
-Paintings done in Venice in September 1908, including The Grand Canal, were exhibited in Australia in July 1909 as "Arthur Streeton's Venice".
+Streeton returned to London in October.
+He married Esther Leonora Clench, a Canadian violinist, in 1908 and paintings done during their honeymoon in Venice in September that year, including The Grand Canal, were exhibited in Australia in July 1909 as "Arthur Streeton's Venice".
 In Australia again in April 1914 he held exhibitions in Sydney and Melbourne and went back to England in early 1915.